akraino-edge-stack/icn/README.md

 In some deployment models, you can combine Net C and Net A to be the same networks, but the developer should take care of IP address management between Net A and IPMI address of the server.

+Also note that the IPMI NIC may share the same RJ-45 jack with another one of the NICs.

 # Pre-installation Requirements
 There are two main components in ICN Infra Local Controller - Local